 What’s really in it for me?

 Matcha is advertised as a more potent source of nutrients than traditionally steeped tea because it is made from a high-quality tea, and because the whole leaves are used in making the brew.
 Matcha is rich in antioxidants that are reported to help protect against heart disease and cancer.
-It is linked to better regulation of blood sugar, reduction in blood pressure, and anti-aging effects.
-It has also been shown to boost metabolism aiding in weight loss.
+It has been shown to boost metabolism aiding in weight loss.
+It is also linked to better regulation of blood sugar, reduction in blood pressure, and anti-aging effects.

-Matcha does contain caffeine, and because you are using the whole leaf, one serving may provide up to three times as much caffeine as a cup of steeped tea, or about the amount of a cup of brewed coffee.
-Matcha drinkers report that matcha creates an “ alert calm,” as compared to the caffeine rush from coffee.
+If you are adding anything to your Matcha tea then be careful as Matcha does contain caffeine, and because you are using the whole leaf, one serving may provide up to three times as much caffeine as a cup of steeped tea, or about the amount of a cup of brewed coffee.
+Matcha drinkers report that matcha creates an ” alert calm,” as compared to the caffeine rush from coffee.
 This is the result of a natural substance in the tea, called I-theanine, which provides relaxation without drowsiness.
+Some people opt to pair their drink with some of the online cannabis flower shipped over from an online business, which could be a good combination if you need to chill out and help calm down from anxiety and other issues plaguing the everyday life we all live.

 Other health benefits attributed to matcha tea include: